-When you think about winter getaways you may be more inclined to think of the Rockies than Rockaway Township, New Jersey.
+When you think about winter getaways, you may be more inclined to think of the Rockies than Rockaway Township, New Jersey.
 However, that doesn’t mean that there aren’t great winter getaway destinations in the Garden State!
 Here are a few great options for a winter break that’s close to your New Jersey home.

-Mountain Creek is another great New Jersey destination for skiing, snowboarding and all things wintery and fun!
+Mountain Creek is another great New Jersey destination for skiing, snowboarding, and all things wintery and fun!
 The resort offers a range of accommodation options to suit most budgets, and you’ll find all the amenities you would expect from a ski resort here, including restaurants and nightlife!

 For every person who revels in the snow in winter, there’s at least one who would love to escape it.
 CoCo Key Water Resort in Mount Laurel lets you do that without having to fly south!
 This water resort features indoor water parks and attractions that operate year round, along with a spa and other amenities.
 You don’t even have to stay overnight either, as there are day passes available.

 Now let's shift focus from specific attractions to complete towns!
 Sometimes you don't want to just go to one place for your winter getaway.
 By broadening your search to include towns as well, you can plan a longer trip this winter or simply have more options for things to do!
-Now, here are some of the best towns to visit this winter in New Jersey.

 If you’re looking for an active getaway, plan a trip to May’s Landing.
 The former Revolutionary War port city offers the perfect home base for exploring the sights and shops of Atlantic County.